 The Fremont Chamber of Commerce offers easy and cost effective marketing venues for your business!

-Business Building Seminars Produce your own seminars!
+Business Building Seminars Produce your own seminar!
 This is a great opportunity to showcase your expertise or demonstrate a business skill.
-Held on the first Thursday of each month; using the chambers conference room and with the chamber marketing your seminar all at no cost…you cant miss out on this opportunity!
+Held on the first Thursday of each month using the Chambers conference room and with the Chamber marketing your seminar all at no cost…you cant miss this opportunity!
 Hosting a seminar is free for all Fremont Chamber members.

-ChamberPak a quarterly direct mail program where Fremont Chamber members drop off 2,000 identical flyers and the cost is $175 and you are done.
-We do all of the stuffing; the sorting of zip codes; and go to the post office for you.
+ChamberPak A quarterly direct mail program where Fremont Chamber members provide 2,000 identical flyers and we do the rest!
+The cost is $175.
 For $0.08 per flyer you cant pass this up!

 Connection Clubs Need referrals?
-Open only to Fremont Chamber members.
-Six groups meet at a variety of days and times of the week to exchange leads and assist members in growing their businesses.
+Open only to Fremont Chamber members, six Connection Club groups meet at a variety of days and times of the week to exchange leads and assist members in growing their business.
 Fremont Chambers Connection Clubs are so successful that they now serve as the model for similar Leads-Generating groups in Chambers all over the state.
 Cost for Fremont Chamber members is $55.

-Doing Business Over Lunch for Fremont Chamber RESTAURANT members!
-A section of our hard copy newsletter which lists your restaurant as reminder to dine at your establishment for business lunches or dinners.
-The cost is only $50 for a three month run.
+Doing Business Over Lunch for Fremont Chamber restaurant members!
+A section of our hard copy newsletter which lists your restaurant as a reminder to dine at your establishment for business lunch or dinner.
+The cost is only $50 for a three month consecutive run.

 Mailing List Need a mailing list for your advertising campaigns?
 Purchasing the chambers list provides all of the contact information you will need and ability to use it over and over again.
 The cost for Fremont Chamber members is $150.
 For non-members the cost is $300.

-New Business List Subscription gives you leads for new business prospects and a consistent source of leads which is vital for any business.
-It is emailed to you every month and on average there are 125-150 new business owners listed..
-The list contains all of the contact information you will need.
+New Business List Subscription This monthly list provides a consistent source of leads and new business prospects which is vital for any business.
+On average, there are 125-150 new business owners listed with all the contact information you will need.
 The cost for Fremont Chamber members is $20 for a yearly subscription.
-For non-members, the cost is $40.
+For non-members, the cost is $300.

 For more information about any of the services listed above, please contact KK Kaneshiro at firstname.lastname@example.org

-Alameda County provides online resources: for information on contract opportunities for goods, services, and professional services, and professional services.
+Alameda County provides online resources for information on contract opportunities for goods, services, and professional services.
 In an effort to connect businesses to government and reach out to the small and local business community, to Register in their Local Vendor Database and receive email notifications about new contract opportunities please visit www.acgov.org

 Heres just a few to choose from: